Feltrim/CursoPython-LinkedInLearning/README.md

 # What you'll find here:

-All my exercises from my LinkeIn Learning python course.
+All my exercises from my LinkedIn Learning python course.

 All the codes are in portuguese